 As of Fall 2018, approximately 90 culverts had been evaluated.
 When properly functioning, culverts allow precipitation runoff to pass under roads, minimizing flooding or washout potential.
 Culvert characteristics that make a difference include material, shape, end/edge type, geometry, inlet/outlet elevations, downstream slope and tailwater cross-section profile.
 Tidal effects complicate the picture with two-dimensional water flow.

-During 2019, the students hope to work with volunteers from Georgetown to collect data about whether certain culverts, estimated to fail at the 2 year storm, actually do flood the road.
-Volunteers will be asked to go to a given culvert at a time during the daylight of their convenience, after a rain gauge at their home contains a certain amount of rainfall.
-The volunteer will take photographs, from a pre-established vantage point, of the road (and any flooding) and a wooden color-coded elevation stake installed at the site.
-(The volunteers will not be asked to go into the water.)
-The photos will be uploaded to an internet storage site and will be used by the students, along with the rainfall amount and duration, to determine the validity of the culvert failure estimates.
-Volunteers will be trained, provided with the rain gauges and given a protocol to follow.
-Culverts selected for observation are located along Indian Point Rd., Five Islands Rd. east of Seguinland Rd., and in the vicinity of Robinhood Rd.
+During 2019, UNH engineering seniors under the supervision of Engineering Professor and Georgetown Conservation Commission member Dr. Nancy Kinner again worked with Georgetown storm volunteers to collect data about whether certain culverts, estimated to fail at the 2 year storm, actually do flood the road.
+Volunteer “citizen scientists” are asked to go to a given culvert at a time during the daylight of their convenience, after a rain gauge at their home contains a certain amount of rainfall.
+Volunteers take photographs, from a pre-established vantage point, of the road (and any flooding) and a wooden color-coded elevation stake installed at the site.
+(The volunteers are not asked to go into any water.)
+The photos are then be uploaded to an internet storage site on a shared Google Drive and used by the students, along with the rainfall amount and duration, to determine the validity of the culvert failure estimates.
+These results were used in 2020 to verify the accuracy of the UNH model predicting culvert failure, and the team presented their findings to the Georgetown Road Commissioner (and co-sponsor) Charlie Collins, project volunteers and other interested Georgetown residents via ZOOM (due to COVID shutdown) in April 2020.
+View the full presentation here:

-With sea level rise, the team is also looking to add effects of spring high tides in certain areas.
+With sea level rise, the team will add effects of spring high tides in certain areas to the project in 2020-2021.